netwk-pro/privacy-apps/src/navigation.md

 <img src="../img/apps/gmaps.png" width="20" height="20" alt="GMaps WV" /> [GMaps WV](https://f-droid.org/en/packages/us.spotco.maps/) <sup>[GitHub](https://github.com/woheller69/maps)</sup> 🌎 👑 ⭐

+- An open‑source WebView‑based wrapper for Google Maps that aims to limit device‑level tracking by clearing data on exit and blocking non‑essential third‑party resources.
+- While it offers the familiar interface of Google Maps, it does not provide full‑fledged offline map data or turn‑by‑turn navigation as true OSM‑based apps do; instead it still depends on Google’s network services.

 <img src="../img/apps/organicmaps.png" width="20" height="20" alt="Organic Maps" /> [Organic Maps](https://organicmaps.app/) <sup>[F-Droid](https://f-droid.org/en/packages/app.organicmaps/) | [GitHub](https://github.com/organicmaps/organicmaps)</sup> 🇪🇪 <sup>EE</sup> 👑 ⭐

+- Fully open‑source and built on OpenStreetMap Foundation (OSM) map data — works offline with voice navigation, search, and no ads or tracking by default.
+- Because it’s community‑driven and designed with privacy in mind, you get strong data‑control and offline functionality, but features like live traffic or vast POI coverage may be less complete compared to larger commercial map services.

 <img src="../img/apps/osmand.png" width="20" height="20" alt="OsmAnd" /> [OsmAnd](https://osmand.net/) <sup>[F-Droid](https://f-droid.org/en/packages/net.osmand.plus/) | [GitHub](https://github.com/osmandapp/)</sup> 🇳🇱 <sup>NL</sup> 👑 ⭐

+- A powerful navigation and mapping app also based on OSM data, with rich features like hiking/biking routing, terrain layers, map editing, offline downloads and plugins for advanced use‑cases.
+- The trade‑off: its extensive features mean a steeper learning curve, and its free version may limit some offline downloads or updates, so you’ll want to check the plugin/store‑version details for full control.

 &nbsp;